dmh2000/ai-gen/doc/notes.md

 #### get rid of unsafe pointers

-`in g/main.go, insteead of using an unsafe pointer to the can frame data, assume the value received is a 32 bit signed integer. convert the bytes to a 32 bit signed integer using shifts and adds.`
+`in g/main.go, instead of using an unsafe pointer to the can frame data, assume the value received is a 32 bit signed integer. convert the bytes to a 32 bit signed integer using shifts and adds.`

-`fix the

-WORKING
+WORKING!

 ## Conclusion